l460289052/Orbitool/readme.md

 If you meet any bugs, please let me know.
 You can send me the 'error.txt' file which is under the same directory with 'Oribitool.exe'.

 ## log
+**2020.03.27 version 1.2.0**

+Bug fix
++ Out of range when remove peak from mass list

+Appended
++ Log scale and autoscale in timeseries
++ Merge mass list
++ Mass defect

+Changed
++ When averaging across file, keep time interval

 **2020.03.17 version 1.1.2**

 Bug fix
-+ error when use mass list fit spectrum
++ Error when use mass list fit spectrum

 **2020.03.12 version 1.1.1**

 Bug fix
-+ cannot show file's calibration information
++ Cannot show file's calibration information

 **2020.03.11 version 1.1.0**